logzio/logz-docs/_source/user-guide/cloud-siem/ioc-types.md

   Your feed can contain as many as 10K entities.

-* **Default or custom format**
+* **Format**

+  A feed of IOCs can have a variety of formats.

-  The default format requires that every IOC appear on a new line, with no delimiters,  separators, or additional notes or comments.
+  For the default format, every IOC appears on a new line, without delimiters, separators, or additional notes or comments.

-  Here's an example for what a feed of malicious IPs might look like:
+  Here's an example for what a feed of malicious IPs might look like when using the default format:

   ```
   1.1.1.1
   2.2.2.2
   3.3.3.3
   ```

-  If you would like to add a private feed of another format, please <a class="intercom-launch" href="mailto:help@logz.io">contact our Support team</a> and they will be happy to assist.
+  If your feed has another format, please <a class="intercom-launch" href="mailto:help@logz.io">contact our Support team</a> and they will be happy to assist.

 ### Validated format by IOC type